sciZer0/newdiscoveries/a/README.md

 Always feel free to ask me any questions about the discoveries: theOlegGor@gmail.com

-English is my second language, I started learning it by myself when I was 39 and made the discoveries when I was 45.
+<i>English is my second language, I started learning it by myself when I was 39 and made the discoveries when I was 45.</i>

 ## ABOUT DISCOVERIES